osumoclement/script.black.bars.never/readme.md

 # BlackBarsNever Kodi Addon - Remove black bars

 Forked by Nircniv

 # How it works

-This is an addon that eliminates black bars on KODI, whether hardcoded or the video is just wide format
+`BlackBarsNever` is a Kodi addon designed to eliminate black bars from videos, whether they are hardcoded or due to the video being in a wide format.
+Once installed and enabled, the addon automatically analyzes media upon playback to detect black bars.
+If found, it zooms into the media just enough to fill the display without distorting the picture, as the zoom is applied linearly.

+# Key Features

-With addon installed and enabled, it will automatically analyze media on playback and determine if there are any black bars.
-The addon will then zoom the media exactly enough to cover the display.
+- **Automatic Detection and Adjustment:** The addon automatically detects black bars and adjusts the zoom level of the media to fill the display.

-The picture will not be distorted in any way as the zoom is linear, however, on most media, small parts on the left and right will be cut off.
-Luckily, everything that's important tends to fall in the middle of the scene 99% of the time.
-The advantages of experiencing an immersive picture that fills the periphery should be enough to overweigh the disdvantage of missing sides.
+- **IMDb Metadata Integration:** For media with multiple aspect ratios, the addon utilizes IMDb metadata to handle aspect ratios intelligently.
+- **Customization Options:** Users can customize the behaviour of the addon through its settings, including manual trigger options and the ability to toggle the addon's functionality.
+- **Support for Multiple Platforms:** The addon supports Linux, Windows, macOS, iOS, and Android & Embedded Systems (with certain limitations).

 # Supported platforms